-The OSH Act requires employers to furnish a place of employment free from recognized hazards that cause or are likely to cause death or serious physical harm, and to comply with occupational safety and health standards.
-OSH compliance safety and health officers ("CSHOs") conduct investigations and inspections of worksites to determine employer compliance with safety and health standards and regulations.
+The OSH Act requires employers to furnish a place of employment free from recognized hazards that cause or are likely to cause death or serious physical harm and to comply with occupational safety and health standards.
+In order to determine employer compliance with safety and health standards and regulations, OSHNC compliance safety and health officers ("CSHOs") conduct investigations and inspections of worksites.

-MPID inspectors also conduct inspections of employer establishments, but the purpose of these inspections is to protect consumers by ensuring that meat and poultry products for use as human food are safe, wholesome, and accurately labeled.
-During these inspections, however, MPID inspectors are also able to observe safety and health concerns, be presented with information concerning the safety or health of plant employees, and expose themselves to hazards in the establishment.
+MPID inspectors also conduct inspections of employer work-sites, but the purpose of these inspections is to protect consumers by ensuring that meat and poultry products for use as human food are safe, wholesome and accurately labeled.
+In the course of these inspections, however, MPID inspectors are also in a position to observe safety and health concerns and be presented with information concerning the safety or health of plant employees, and also to be exposed themselves to hazards in the plant.

 MPID currently trains its inspectors in occupational safety and health matters.
-Under the terms of this MOU, OSH will assist MPID in providing training for MPID inspectors in recognizing and reporting serious workplace hazards, thereby reinforcing and supplementing their in-house training.
+Under the terms of this MOU, OSHNC will assist MPID in providing training for MPID inspectors in recognizing and reporting serious workplace hazards, thereby reinforcing and supplementing their in-house training.